hanhan9334/team1c/README.md

+# Team One Cent Fall 2020 Project
-# This is the database branch
+## This is the MAIN branch